William20160222/wang_jianghaonan_chatapp/README.md

 # License:

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License（more detail please check the LICENSE file)